bradbase/xlcalculator/README.rst

   def ADDONE(num: xl.Number):
       return num + 1

-The `v@xl.alidate_args` decorator will ensure that the annotated arguments are converted and validated.
+The `@xl.validate_args` decorator will ensure that the annotated arguments are converted and validated.
 For example, even if you pass in a string, it is converted to a number (in typical Excel fashion):